ethanvillalovoz/ddpg-paper-reimplementation/README.md

 - **Pretrained Models:**
   Place `.h5` model files in the project root or specify paths in `config.yaml`.
 Call `agent.load_models()` in `src/main.py` to load them before training or evaluation.

 ---

+## 📈 Results Summary & Analysis

+- After running sweeps, aggregate and analyze results using the notebook:
+  - Open [`notebooks/analyze_sweeps.ipynb`](notebooks/analyze_sweeps.ipynb) in Jupyter or VS Code.
+  - Run all cells to generate summary tables, learning curve plots, loss diagnostics, sample efficiency, and hyperparameter heatmaps.
+  - Export your analysis as HTML or PDF for sharing or publication.

+- For a static summary and interpretation of results, see [`docs/analysis.md`](docs/analysis.md).

+---